digipres/publications/ipres/ipres-2023/papers/how-to-preserve-research-datasets-labdrive-tutorial.md

   The purpose of this tutorial is to introduce the design principles of LABDRIVE as well as explain how it works through a tutorial (a guided demonstration).'
 creators:
-- Martinez, Antonio Guillermo
+- Antonio Guillermo Martinez
-- Fuertes, Maria
+- Maria Fuertes
 date: null
 document_url: https://www.ideals.illinois.edu/items/128262/bitstreams/428889/data.pdf
 grand_parent: iPRES